nspin/nspin.github.io/articles/solving-the-rubiks-cube-blindfolded.md

+---
+title: Solving the Rubik's Cube Blindfolded
+desc: A math-based explanation from scratch.
+date: 2018-02-02
+has_math: true
+...

 Solving the cube blindfolded is a meditative exercise.
 Contrary to what you might expect, it doesn't even require an above-average memory.
 All that's necessary is a solid understanding of the basic properties of the cube, and some practice.

 This article doesn't assume any knowledge of cube theory, but a reader will find some basic undergraduate math (e.g. group theory) useful.